 protection activities such as fighting fires.

-small community groups and municipal fire organizational representatives, all asking that the proposed $150 per
+numerous small community groups and municipal fire organizational representatives, all asking that the proposed

-habitable structure fee NOT be approved.
-Among the many reasons put forward to reject the current emergency
+$150 per habitable structure fee NOT be approved.
+Among the many reasons put forward to reject the current

-regulation wording: lack of clear definition regarding what properties were to be assessed the charges involved;
+emergency regulation wording: lack of clear definition regarding what properties were to be assessed the charges

-lack of nexus between the amount of the fee and any specific level of fire prevention service; lack of an
+involved; lack of nexus between the amount of the fee and any specific level of fire prevention service; lack of

 pay for benefits to all Californians.
 Rather than approving a fee across the entire California population